NVIDIA-AI-IOT/redtail/README.md

 # NVIDIA Redtail project

-Autonomous navigation for drones and ground vehicles using deep learning.
+Autonomous navigation components for drones and ground vehicles using deep learning.
 Refer to [wiki](https://github.com/NVIDIA-Jetson/redtail/wiki) for more information on how to get started.

 This project contains deep neural networks, computer vision and control code, hardware instructions and other artifacts that allow users to build a drone or a ground vehicle which can autonomously navigate through highly unstructured environments like forest trails, sidewalks, etc. Our TrailNet DNN for visual navigation is running on NVIDIA's Jetson embedded platform.
 Our [arXiv paper](https://arxiv.org/abs/1705.02550) describes TrailNet and other runtime modules in detail.